jtablesaw/tablesaw/saw/docs/Saw Table Store.md

 ## Limitations

 - Saw is not thread-safe.
 It is designed for use by a single analyst or process, so the table cannot be updated while it's being written.
 This is, of course, true for most Tablesaw operations.
-- The data format is non-standard, not human-readable, and not directly useable by other applications.
+- The data format is non-standard, not human-readable, and not directly usable by other applications.

 ### Enhancements that were considered, but rejected: